 Courtesy of Georgia Archives.

 The Pulitzer Prizes were established in 1917 to recognize excellence in American journalism, letters and drama, education, and public service.
-Over the years the original categories have been modified and new ones incorporated, so that by 2009 Pulitzers were awarded in twenty-one categories, including biography, drama, fiction, history, nonfiction, poetry, and numerous kinds of journalistic writing.
+Over the years the original categories have been modified and new ones incorporated, so that there are now more than twenty categories, including biography, drama, fiction, history, music, nonfiction, poetry, and numerous kinds of journalistic writing.

 The prize is named for Joseph Pulitzer, the influential owner and publisher of the St. Louis Post-Dispatch and the New York World.
 Known for journalism that exposed corruption in both the public and private sectors, Pulitzer established the prizes in his will, stipulating that they be administered by the journalism school at Columbia University in New York City and awarded by an advisory board, known today as the Pulitzer Prize Board.